 Using Installer Scripts

-You can also set up the bleeding edge version of Sireum by downloading and running Sireum’s initialization script (curl is required; DIR can be set to another path for Sireum home bin directory):
+You can set up Sireum by downloading and running its initialization script as follows (curl is required; DIR can be set to another path for Sireum home bin directory):

 (DIR=Sireum && SIREUM_V=master && rm -fR $DIR && mkdir -p $DIR/bin && cd $DIR/bin && curl -JLso init.sh https://raw.githubusercontent.com/sireum/kekinian/$SIREUM_V/bin/init.sh && bash init.sh)